March 9, 2018

 In 2016, Qantas carried out a random search following a Perth to Sydney flight and caught the flight attendant leaving the aircraft with a bottle and a can of beer, as well as two small bottles of spirits.

 When confronted, the flight attendant claimed the goods may have come from the hotel minibar.
-He later changed his tune and agreed that he had deliberately put the beer in his bag but said that taking the spirits, which were found in his pockets, was accidental.
+He later changed his tune and agreed he deliberately put the beer in his bag.
+However, taking the spirits was accidental, when they were found in his pockets.